Kinvey/kinvey-cli/README.md

 * `profile login [name]`

     Re-authenticates a specified profile.
 If you omit the profile name, the active profile is used.
-Prompts for password.
+Prompts for password and for 2FA token if needed.

 * `profile show [name]`